conan-io/conan-vs-extension/docs/README.md

 automates the retrieval of Conan dependencies matching the configuration of the Visual Studio project and adds the required include directories, linker ones and libraries.

-This extension uses under the hood one of the `visual_studio` generators that Conan provides, these generators create a _Visual Studio project properties_, the extension includes them in the corresponding project automatically, so the project has all the information needed to compile.
+This extension uses under the hood the `visual_studio` generator that Conan provides, these generators create a _Visual Studio project properties_, the extension includes them in the corresponding project automatically, so the project has all the information needed to compile.
 Read more about these generators in the